CONCERN: Impact of industrial wind development in the KANSAS FLINT HILLS.

 • There will be very little increase in employment.

-• Wind factory development will most likely reduce adjacent real estate values.
+• Industrial wind facility development often reduces adjacent real estate values.

-• Most of the money and energy generated by these wind factories will leave the state.
+• Most of the money and energy generated by these wind facilities will leave the state.

 • When the turbines become obsolete, who is responsible for the demolition and cleanup?

 • The Flint Hills attract many tourists.
-When the scenic views no longer exist, what will happen to the tourism opportunities that have been developed?
+If the scenic views no longer exist, the tourism opportunities that have been developed will no longer exist.

-• Why should we pay 3 times for wind energy: higher utility costs, federal incentives and state tax subsidies?
+• Why should we pay 3 times for wind energy: higher utility costs, more of our tax dollars for federal incentives and state tax subsidies?

 Landowner concerns:

-• Wind energy development will entail a maze of roads, 30 feet deep cement foundations for each turbine, and miles of trenches and transmission lines tearing up the virgin tallgrass prairie.
+• Wind energy development entails a maze of roads, 30 feet deep cement foundations for each turbine, and miles of trenches and transmission lines tearing up the virgin Tallgrass Prairie.

 • The lease contracts favor the corporate energy developer rather than the landowner.

-• Landowners who own property next to wind factories find that the value of their property has decreased, their scenic views have been destroyed, and the natural environment has been altered.
+• Landowners who own property next to wind facilities find that the value of their property has decreased, their scenic views have been destroyed, and the natural environment has been altered.

-• How will wind factories affect pasture burning, hunting, recreation, and other land uses?
+• How will industrial wind facilities affect pasture burning, hunting, recreation, and other land uses?

 • Landowners cannot prevent utility easements from crossing their property.